The LuciadRIA product comes as a collection of

 Folder containing the code of LuciadRIA, organized as npm packages.
 See Npm directory structure for more information.

 Folder containing the packed samples.
-These samples are served through a Jetty web server when you run the
+When you run the

 Folder containing geographic data that samples depend on, some GeoJSON files, for example.